Around Mount Amagi [天城山]

 Joren Falls is a waterfall in Kano River, and is located about 2 km south of Yugashima hot spring resort.

 "O" in the word is pronounced long, so it is read as "Jôren no Taki" in Japanese.

 It is about 25 meters high and 7 meters wide, and rich water falls swiftly.

-It is an old tunnel on Route 414 under Amagi pass, and is located about
+Former Amagi Tunnel is an old tunnel of National Route 414 under Amagi Pass.

-Another new tunnel parallel to the old one was opened in 1970, so common vehicles run through it now.
+Another tunnel parallel to the old tunnel was opened in 1970, so common vehicles run through the new tunnel now.